kubernetes/website/content/en/docs/reference/instrumentation/cri-pod-container-metrics.md

 ## CRI Pod & Container Metrics

-With `PodAndContainerStatsFromCRI` enabled, the kubelet will poll the underlying container runtime for pod and container stats instead of inspecting the host system directly using cAdvisor.
+With `PodAndContainerStatsFromCRI` enabled, the kubelet polls the underlying container runtime for pod and container stats instead of inspecting the host system directly using cAdvisor.
 The benefits of relying on the container runtime for this information as opposed to direct collection with cAdvisor include: